Croatia national football team: Dalić period (since 2017)

+Team image

 Kits

-Croatia's modern-day team jersey was created in 1990 by Miroslav Šutej who also designed the nation's flag, coat of arms and first currency.
+Croatia's modern-day team jersey was created in 1990 by Miroslav Šutej, who also designed the current coat of arms of Croatia, which also features in the Croatian national flag.
 The red-and-white motif is based on the Croatian checkerboard (šahovnica).
 The typical kit color-way features red-and-white checkered shirts, white shorts and blue socks to match the Croatian tricolor (Trobojnica).
-There have been variations made by the kit manufacturers since the original release; the jersey design has remained consistent throughout the years and has served as a blueprint for other Croatian national sports teams and entities.
+There have been variants made by the kit manufacturers since the original release; the jersey design has remained consistent throughout the years and has served as a blueprint for other Croatian national sports teams and entities.